Monica Rambeau: Marvel Now!

 During the Infinity storyline, Monica Rambeau took the name of Spectrum as she chased after the criminal Blue Streak.
 Even the police officers that arrested him were impressed by her latest alias and her new costume.
 Spectrum returned to a specialist shop in New York where a man named Luc sells designer superhero costumes.
 He mentioned that someone was waiting for her in the next room.
 Monica recognized the man, though apparently all he wanted to do was talk and ask for help.
 Spectrum heard the explosions when Proxima Midnight began her attack on the city.
-Her mysterious guest says he cannot be seen in America, and needed her help for a mysterious mission, but she was adamant...he is in a costume shop, and if he wanted her help, he'd put on a costume and come help her.
+Her mysterious guest says he cannot be seen in America, and needed her help for a mysterious mission, but she was adamant that since he was in a costume shop and wanted her help, he had put on a costume and come help her.

 Monica became field leader of Luke Cage's new Mighty Avengers team in the wake of the event.

-During the "Last Days" part of the Secret Wars storyline, Spectrum devised a plan to destroy Earth-1610 to keep it from colliding with Earth-616.
+During the Secret Wars storyline, Spectrum devised a plan to destroy Earth-1610 to keep it from colliding with Earth-616.
 In desperation during the two weeks before the end of the world, Spectrum channeled her full power and went to destroy Earth-1610.
-However, right before she could successfully destroy the other Earth, she spotted a group of children who lived there, causing her to hesitate for only a moment, long enough for Ultimate Reed Richards to capture her.
+However, right before she could successfully destroy the other Earth, she spotted a group of children who lived there, causing her to hesitate for only a moment, long enough for the Maker to capture her.

 In the aftermath of the "Devil's Reign" storyline, Spectrum assists the newly elected Mayor Luke Cage in taking down a Thunderbolts unit led by Crossbones.
 Afterwards, public relations specialist Helen Astrantia wanted Spectrum to lead the re-branded Thunderbolts.
 She turns down the suggestion and flies off.